MOTIF: Multi-strategy Optimization via Turn-based Interactive Framework: Multi-strategy Optimization

 \section{Multi-strategy Optimization}

 Prior works \cite{liu2024evolution, ye2024reevo, dat2025hsevo, zheng2025monte} has largely focused on tuning a single heuristic assuming it alone drives solver quality.
 In contrast, we adopt a multi-strategy view that treats each routine as an independent optimization target, enabling coordinated improvements across the solver pipeline.
-Neural methods like Neural LNS \cite{Hottung_Andr__2020} jointly train destroy/repair policies, while NeuroLKH \cite{xin2021neurolkhcombiningdeeplearning} learns edge-scoring and node-penalty functions to guide the classical Lin-Kernighan Heuristic (LKH).
-These show that modular routine optimization fosters richer coordination and often surpasses single-rule refinement.
+This modular perspective fosters richer interaction among routines and often yields greater overall solver synergy than isolated rule refinement.

 \begin{definition}[Domain, Instance, and Solution] A \gls{cop} domain \(d\) defines a class of discrete problems, such as the \gls{tsp} or \gls{cvrp}.
 Without loss of generality, we assume the objective is to minimize a cost function; maximization problems can be equivalently transformed by negating the objective.
-Under this convention, each domain specifies: \begin{itemize} \item a space of instances \(\mathcal{X}_d\), where each instance \(\mathbf{x} \in \mathcal{X}_d\) encodes problem-specific data (e.g., graph structure, distances matrix, constraints), \item a global solution space \(\mathcal{Y}_d\), representing all possible solutions across all instances, and \item an objective function \(f_d: \mathcal{X}_d \times \mathcal{Y}_d \rightarrow \mathbb{R}\) that quantifies the quality of a solution relative to a given instance. \end{itemize} For a specific instance \(\mathbf{x} \), the feasible solutions form a subset \(\mathcal{Y}_d(\mathbf{x}) \subseteq \mathcal{Y}_d\).
+Under this convention, each domain specifies: \begin{itemize} \item a space of instances \(\mathcal{X}_d\), where each instance \(\mathbf{x} \in \mathcal{X}_d\) encodes problem-specific data (e.g., graph structure, distances matrix, constraints), \item a global solution space \(\mathcal{Y}_d\), representing all possible solutions across all instances, and \item an objective function \(f_d: \mathcal{X}_d \times \mathcal{Y}_d \rightarrow \mathbb{R}\) that quantifies the quality of a solution relative to a given instance. \end{itemize} For a specific instance \(\mathbf{x} \), the feasible solutions form a subset \(\mathcal{Y}_d(\mathbf{x}) \subset \mathcal{Y}_d\).
 The goal is to find a solution \(\mathbf{y}^* \in \mathcal{Y}_d(\mathbf{x})\) that minimizes \(f_d(\mathbf{x}, \mathbf{y})\). \end{definition}

 \begin{definition}[Solver and Strategy] A solver \(s\) is an algorithmic framework that generates a solution \(\mathbf{y} \in \mathcal{Y}_d(\mathbf{x})\) for a given instance \(\mathbf{x} \in \mathcal{X}_d\), guided by a collection of internal routines.
 Each such routine is referred to as a strategy \(\pi_k\), which may include heuristic scoring rules, construction policies, neighborhood moves, penalty update mechanisms, or other algorithmic components.
 The solver operates as: